-- Background and Significance (1 page) - What is the big question you are trying to answer? - What is the specific root cause or systemic barrier you are researching and how will this work advance health equity? - How will your approach address that need or problem? - Indicate how your previously supported Partnership & Collaborative Establishment Award began to address the need/problem. - Link the project to available data (research literature and/or local data). - Include a description of the community to be served and impacted by the performed research. - How did your previously supported Partnership & Collaborative Establishment Award strengthen the development of the research plan for the proposed work? - What are identified strengths and challenges for the project team in leading the proposed work? - How would funding leverage these strengths and address these challenges to enable project success?
+Background and Significance (1 page) -

+- What is the big question you are trying to answer? - What is the specific root cause or systemic barrier you are researching and how will this work advance health equity? - How will your approach address that need or problem? - Indicate how your previously supported Partnership & Collaborative Establishment Award began to address the need/problem. - Link the project to available local data, such as from a recent Community Health Needs Assessment.

+- Include a description of the community to be served and impacted by the performed research. - How did your previously supported Partnership & Collaborative Establishment Award strengthen the development of the research plan for the proposed work? - What are identified strengths and challenges for the project team in leading the proposed work? - How would funding leverage these strengths and address these challenges to enable project success?
 You may speak to activities (capacity building, learning community, etc.) that are of significant value to the project team - What do you consider to be your greatest strengths of this proposal?
 The greatest challenges/concerns?